cameraui/docs/detection/faces.md

 ## Correcting a recognition

 When an event names the wrong person, open that face picture on its recording card, pick **Correct person** in the dots menu and assign the right name, or **Mark as unknown**.
-The correction applies to the whole event, and the crop is added to that person so recognition gets it right next time.
+Only this face changes: other faces in the recording keep their names, even when they carry the same one.
+The crop is added to that person so recognition gets it right next time.
 Admins only.

 ## Ignoring a face